-Our LAST 4003 Colloquium serves as our program's capstone course.
-Our program is highly interdisciplinary (currently served by 17 core teaching faculty and spanning 10 disciplines), and the responsibility for teaching the capstone course has rotated among our faculty.
-During the 2015-16 school year, we offered four capstone classes: "Migration and Belonging in Latin/o American Film," "Latin American Environmental History," "Literature and Post-Conflict Latin America," and "The Latin American City."
+Our LAST 4003/H Colloquium serves as our program's capstone course.
+Our program is highly interdisciplinary (currently served by 20 core teaching faculty and spanning 8 disciplines), and the responsibility for teaching the capstone course rotates among our faculty.
+During the 2016-17 school year, we offered three capstone options: "Chicana/Latina Feminist Thought and Literature," "Hispanic/Latina/o Political Thought," and "Latinos and Migration in the U.S. South."